awsdocs/amazon-eks-user-guide/doc_source/create-service-account-iam-policy-and-role.md

    aws iam attach-role-policy --role-name <IAM_ROLE_NAME> --policy-arn=<IAM_POLICY_ARN>
    ```

 1. Associate the IAM role with a Kubernetes service account\.
-For more information, see [Specifying an IAM role for your service account](specify-service-account-role.md)\.
+For more information, see [Associate an IAM role to a service account](specify-service-account-role.md)\.